Our Services

 Published on: 6/13/2026

-Specialists evaluate several key warning signs before ordering a sleep study, including witnessed apneas (gasping or choking during sleep) and risk factors such as elevated BMI, large neck circumference, high blood pressure and certain underlying medical conditions.
+Before ordering a sleep study, specialists look for key warning signs such as witnessed apneas (gasping or choking during sleep), elevated BMI, large neck circumference, high blood pressure, and certain underlying medical conditions.

-Because untreated sleep apnea can increase the risk of heart disease, stroke and cognitive decline, identifying symptoms early is critical.
-If you recognize any of these warning signs in yourself or a loved one, the smartest next step is to get clarity—fast.
-Take a free, instant, online symptom check to better understand your risk, see how your symptoms align with sleep apnea criteria, and get personalized guidance on what to do next.
-It only takes a few minutes and could be the first step toward better sleep and better health.
+If any of these warning signs sound familiar, the smartest next step is to get clarity—fast.
+Take a free, instant, online symptom check to see how your symptoms align with sleep apnea criteria and receive personalized guidance on what to do next.
+It takes just a few minutes and could be the first step toward better sleep and better health.

 Sleep Apnea Symptoms Beyond Snoring: What a Sleep Specialist Looks for Before Ordering a Study